Trucking

 9. Cut junk out of your diet

 Fast food is often a convenient and readily available option, especially for truck drivers.
 But fatty, calorie-high foods like you often find at fast-food restaurants can cause a lot of health issues in the long term.
-Try to avoid this and other junk foods like soda out of your diet.
+Try to avoid this and other junk foods like soda out of your diet to stay in shape.

 Opt for healthy snacks like nuts, fruit, and cheese.
 Meal plan ahead of time so that you don’t resort to fast food.